 Widening skill gaps is a significant challenge that companies face today.
-According to a recent study, nine in ten English organizations face issues filling skills gaps.
+According to a recent study, nine in ten organizations face issues filling skills gaps.
 This is more specific to entry-level positions, creating 32% of the shortage.

 Considering this, implementing a well-crafted skills framework is essential for businesses to address the challenges easily.
 This framework closes existing gaps and creates a culture that encourages consistent learning.